fnyaoke/blog/README.md

 A blog app where users can create accounts, create blogs, comment on other users blogs and update there own posts

+## Live Link

+The site can be viewed on 'https://nasblog.herokuapp.com/'

 ## Technologies Used

 - Python